nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `remove n/John Doe id/A0212345X`
 * `remove n/Betsy Crowe id/A0123456X`

+### Listing all persons : `list`

+Shows a list of all persons that the user has added to their favourites list.

+Format: `list`

 ### Viewing a user's profile in more detail  : `view`